Allen-Synthesis/EuroPi/software/programming_instructions.md

 6. Now you can disconnect the module from your computer, connect it to rack power, and the your chosen script will run automatically.

-### Install the contrib scripts and setup the menu
+### Option 3 - Install the contrib scripts and setup the menu

 1. Complete all of the steps for [Option 2](https://github.com/Allen-Synthesis/EuroPi/edit/release_prep/0.2.0/software/programming_instructions.md#copy-someone-elses-program-to-run-on-your-module), but you must use ``menu.py`` as the file to save to the root directory.
 Name it ``main.py`` as you would any other script.
 2. Now you can disconnect the module from your computer, connect it to rack power, and the menu will open automatically.
 After you choose a program that will become the default program that runs when the module is connected to power, but you can still go back to the menu at any time by pressing and holding both buttons for >0.5s and then releasing.

-### Calibrate the module
+### Option 4 - Calibrate the module

 To use the module for accurately reading and outputting voltages, you need to complete a calibration process.
 This will allow your specific module to account for any differences in components, such as resistor tolerances.
 If you do not wish to calibrate the module and don't mind your voltages being slightly inaccurate, simply skip to the programming step and your module will use default values.

-1. To begin, you need to copy the `calibrate.py` file and name it `/main.py` in the root directory, as we did in [Option 2](#copy-someone-elses-program-to-run-on-your-module) above.
+1. To begin, you need to choose the `calibrate.py` file and save it as `main.py` in the root directory, as we did in [Option 2](#copy-someone-elses-program-to-run-on-your-module) above.
 You can obtain the `calibrate.py` file from either the `lib` directory on your Pico, or from [the firmware directory in the repository](/software/firmware/calibrate.py).
 2. Make sure your module is connected to rack power for the calibration process.
 It doesn't matter if it connected to USB as well, however if it is it will give an extra warning to turn on rack power which you need to skip using button 1.
 3. Turn on the rack power supply, and the screen will display 'Calibration Mode'.
 If it doesn't, try [troubleshooting](../troubleshooting.md).
 4. There are 2 options for calibration: